Dr. Paul Brunton – About Sri Ramana Maharshi

 (Self-Realization), even in hundred lives.

-Above Stanza attributed to vArtikakAra.
+Above Stanza attributed to Sri Vartikakara aka Sureshwaracharya.

 Verse 18

-Sayya bhoothala majinam vaasa,
+Sayya bhootala majinam vaasaha,

-Kasya sukham na karothi viraaga. – 18
+Kasya sukham na karoti viraagaha. – 18

 सुर मन्दिर तरु मूल निवासः